rwieruch/blog_robinwieruch_content/blog/javascript-async-await-without-try-catch/index.md

 }
 ```

-This broke all the concisness from async/await again, because instead of having asynchronous callbacks in then/catch blocks, we ended up with a try/catch block surrounding everything.
+This broke all the conciseness from async/await again, because instead of having asynchronous callbacks in then/catch blocks, we ended up with a try/catch block surrounding everything.
 So what if you could get the best out of both worlds?

 ```javascript{3-5}
 async function findUserById(id) {